-The Department of Psychology uses an individualized admissions procedure for applicants to the PhD and PsyD programs.
-All applicants are reviewed by an admissions committee consisting of faculty members and graduate students.
-Clinical Psychology interviews are offered to selected applicants as part of the decision process.
-Early application interviews are offered in late January.
-Regular application interviews are held in mid-February.
+The Department of Psychology uses an individualized admission procedure for applicants to the PhD and PsyD programs.
+All applicants are reviewed by an admission committee consisting of faculty members and graduate students.
+Interviews in January and February are offered to selected applicants as part of the decision process.
 An invitation to interview is not a guarantee of acceptance to the program.
-No interview fee is charged, but personal transportation costs are the responsibility of the applicant.
-In instances of financial hardships, a telephone interview may be substituted for a personal interview.
-The admissions committee then selects a group of finalists.
+No interview fee is charged, but personal transportation and lodging costs are the responsibility of the applicant.
+In instances of financial hardship, a telephone interview may be substituted for a personal interview.
+The admission committee then selects a group of finalists.
 The names of these persons are submitted to the assembled faculty.

 Early Admission.
-An early admissions process is available.
-To take advantage of this option, the application and all other required documents (references, GRE scores, etc.) must be postmarked no later than November 30.
-The GRE should be taken no later than October 15 in order for the score to be reported to Fuller by the November 30 deadline.
+An early admission process is available.
+To take advantage of this option, the application and all other required documents (references, GRE scores, etc.) must be postmarked no later than November 5.
+The GRE should be taken no later than September 15 in order for the score to be reported to Fuller by the November 5 deadline.
 The application fee is waived.
-Interviews take place on campus in late January.
-Applicants will received notice regarding admission and financial aid decisions by February 15.
+Interviews take place on campus in January.
+Applicants will received notice regarding admission and financial aid decisions in February.
 This also allows early consideration for Fuller Housing.